Undocumented and Experiencing Abuse: What Are My Rights?

 I heard shelters don’t serve undocumented immigrants.

-The myth that shelters are unable to provide support to undocumented immigrants is false, and violates the Attorney General Order requiring that any services “necessary for the protection of life and safety” be provided without regard to immigration status.
+The myth that shelters don’t provide support to people who are undocumented and experiencing abuse is false.
+This violates the Attorney General Order requiring that any services “necessary for the protection of life and safety” be provided regardless of immigration status.
 This requirement exempts all shelters and government domestic violence services from verifying immigration status as a condition for providing services.
 If a shelter or government domestic violence services program denies services to someone based on their citizenship status, they are in violation of this mandate, and may also be in violation of civil rights and fair housing laws.

 Knowing that you are entitled to receive support does not make the process of reaching out and telling someone that you are experiencing abuse any easier.
 If you are feeling emotionally overwhelmed about taking the first step, it can be helpful to start small by reaching out to an immigration crisis hotline.
 Abuse tends to thrive in isolation, so it’s important that you try to connect with someone who can help keep you safe, make you feel secure, and does not judge what is happening or has happened to you.